wurstscript/WurstScript/manual.md

 This is especially usefull when iterating through ClassInstances of the same supertype, meaning you don't have to cast the instance to it's proper subtype.

+## Abstract Classes

+An _abstract_ class is a class, that is declared abstract — it may or may not include abstract functions.
+You cannot create an instance of an abstract class, but subclass it.

+An abstract function is declared with the keyword 'abstract' and by leaving out an implementation.

+    abstract function oHit()

+Abstract classes are similar to interfaces, but they can have own, implemented functions and variables like normal classes.

+The advantage of an abstract class is, that you can reference and call the abstract functions inside the abstract class, without having a vlid implementation.

+Take Collision-Responses as example.
+You have several Bodies in your map, and you want each of them to behave differently.
+You could do this by centralizing the updating function, or by using abstract classes like so:

+    abstract class CollidableObject

+	abstract function onHit()

+	function checkCollision(CollidableObject o)
+	    if this.inRange(o)
+	      onHit()
+	      o.onHit()

+    class Ball extends CollidableObject

+	override function onHit()
+	    print("I'm a ball")

+    class Rect extends CollidableObject

+	override function onHit()
+	    print("I'm a Rect")

+Because CollidableObject requires it's subclasses to implement the function onHit; it can be called within the abstract class and without knowing it's type.

+If a subclass of an abstract class does not implement all abstract functions from its superclass, it has to be abstract, too.

 # Interfaces